 Description

-MATERIALS: the principal, east elevation is of red brick with ashlar and blue brick dressings and a rendered plinth.
-The sides and rear are of yellow brick and the roof is of Welsh slate (covered over in 2024).
+The east elevation, which is the principal facade, is constructed of red brick with ashlar and blue brick dressings, and a rendered plinth.
+The sides and rear are of yellow brick, and the roof is covered with Welsh slate (though this was recently overlaid).

-EXTERIOR: the three-bay building is a single storey in height and has a pitched roof.
-The principal elevation faces east and is raised above ground level on a deep, tapered plinth capped with chamfered blue brick and a flush ashlar band.
-The projecting central porch is accessed by a set of five stone steps.
-The entrance door has a three-pane fan light (boarded over) set within a double-chamfered, round-arch brick reveal.
-Above the doorway is a brick parapet with a central stone pediment featuring a relief inscription that reads ‘Mikveh’ in Hebrew lettering.
-The south bay features a square casement window with glazing bars (boarded over) and a stone lintel and sill.
+The single-story building has a pitched roof, and its three bays are raised above ground level by a deep, tapered plinth capped with chamfered blue brick and a flush ashlar band.
+A set of five stone steps leads up to the central porch, which has an entrance door with a three-pane fan light (now boarded over) set within a double-chamfered brick reveal.
+Above the doorway is a brick parapet with a central stone pediment bearing a relief inscription of the word ‘Mikveh’ in Hebrew.
+The south bay features a square casement window with glazing bars (also boarded over) and a stone lintel and sill.
 The north bay is blank.
-There are small, ornate terracotta ventilation grilles to both outer bays.
-The pitched roof sits above a two-course brick eaves and has coped gables with brick kneelers.
-The east pitch features a large rooflight and the west pitch has a brick stack with a four-course corbelled brick and ashlar cap.
-The south elevation features a small, first-floor window with a stone sill and lintel, a blocked door opening with a stone lintel and a low opening within a rounded brick arch.
-The north and west elevations are blank, with the north elevation built into the line of the boundary wall.
+Ornate terracotta ventilation grilles are located in the outer bays of the east elevation.
+The pitched roof has coped gables with brick kneelers, a large rooflight on the east pitch, and a brick stack with a four-course corbelled brick and ashlar cap on the west pitch.
+The south elevation has a small first-floor window with stone sills and lintel, a blocked door opening with a stone lintel, and a low opening within a rounded brick arch.
+The north and west elevations are blank, with the north elevation built into the boundary wall.

-INTERIOR: the entrance leads into a large room with a tiled floor and glazed tiled walls.
-The space is lit with a central light-well composed of four, nine-light panes to the ceiling, some of which are missing.
-Gaps in the tiling of the floor and walls indicate the former position of partitions.
-A square, sunken immersion pool is situated in the north-east corner of the room, currently infilled with rubble.
-To the south of the main room, a doorway leads into a small front office with a picture rail.
-Adjacent is an arched doorway with a fan light leading to a tiled vestibule containing a further door with a top light leading to a toilet.
+Inside, the entrance opens into a large room with a tiled floor and glazed tiled walls.
+A light-well composed of four nine-light panes (some missing) provides illumination.
+Gaps in the floor and wall tiling indicate where partitions once stood.
+A square, sunken immersion pool is located in the north-east corner of the room, currently filled with rubble.
+To the south of the main room is a small office with a picture rail, and an arched doorway with a fan light leading to a tiled vestibule containing a door with a top light leading to a toilet.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.